BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 What is Unique Tav?
 Unique Tav is a mod that functions as a tool for a lot of mod users and mod creators, where they can customize their character a lot more than you would have been able to in vanilla BG3.
 For example you need unique tav for body tattoo's.

 If you are a beginner to modding BG3, it is recommended you stick with the beginning of this guide.
-The beginning is how to install unique tav and compatbility.
+The beginning is how to install unique tav, compatiblity and common errors.

 If you are an experienced user, there will be a lot of useful information in this guide, however take a look at [Kartoffel's YouTube Video](https://www.youtube.com/watch?v=g67eTrz9fWg) about Unique Tav.